 9. White Russian Kale

 Blue-green oak-style leaves with white ribs and gently ruffled margins characterize ‘White Russian.'
-Its sweetness is increased by a light frost, and it is particularly cold tolerant.
+A light frost increases its sweetness, and it is particularly cold-tolerant.

 In around 50 days, the plants will attain a height of 24 to 36 inches and a width of 12 to 24 inches.

 10. Red Russian Kale

 Red Russian kale is appreciated for its delicacy, even as a newborn kale leaf.
 Red Russian leaves have a ruffled texture, and ruby stems as they mature, reaching heights of 2 to 3 feet.
 Early harvesting is possible with red kale.